orientechnologies/orientdb-docs/etl/Transformer.md

 **Example**

-- Transform `ODocument` input into a vertex, setting the class value to the `$classname` variable:
+- Transforms `ODocument` input into a vertex, setting the class value to the `$classname` variable:

   ```json
   { "vertex":